-John Bates is a painter whose striking, delineated compositions are characterised by flat planes and vivid colour.
+John Bates (b 1945, Sydney) is an established landscape painter whose striking, delineated compositions are characterised by flat planes and vivid colour.
 Through the use of a minimal palette emphasising the two-dimensional surface, the work plays with ordinary perception of landscapes and seascapes.
-Bates’ process involves creating a dense surface by repeated application of colour.
-John Bates has been a regular studio artist at Arts Project Australia since 1990, and has presented two solo exhibitions at Arts Project in 2000 and 2006.
-He has been included in numerous group exhibitions at Spring 1883, Melbourne Art Fair (each year from 2000-2014), National Gallery of Australia, Dunedin Public Art Gallery (New Zealand), Gallerie Impaire (France) and MADMusée (Belgium).
+His process involves creating dense surfaces of colour.
+Bates has worked in the Arts Project studio since 1990, having presented two solo exhibitions at Arts Project in 2000 and 2006.
+He has been curated in numerous group exhibitions including Spring 1883; Melbourne Art Fair, National Gallery of Australia, Dunedin Public Art Gallery, New Zealand; Gallerie Impaire, France and MADMusée (Belgium).
 His work is held by the National Gallery of Victoria, Broken Hill Regional Art Gallery and in private collections throughout Australia.